abbasamiri/abbasamiri.github.io/_posts/2021-05-27-entity_in_domain_driven_design.md

 ## Entity construction

 Every *Entity* should have a method or methods to initialize an *Entity* with the given data.
 Normally the Application Layer constructs the *Entity* to serve a use-case.
-The construction can be implemented with class constructor or [Factory method](https://en.wikipedia.org/wiki/Factory_method_pattern#:~:text=In%20class%2Dbased%20programming%2C%20the,object%20that%20will%20be%20created.)s.
+The construction can be implemented with a class constructor or [Factory method](https://en.wikipedia.org/wiki/Factory_method_pattern#:~:text=In%20class%2Dbased%20programming%2C%20the,object%20that%20will%20be%20created.)s.

 The method you choose to construct an *Entity* has two main responsibilities: